DigitalPath-Inc/alertwest-interview-q1/README.md

 ### Deliverables

 - Modify the server and client to support your selected architecture.
-- Include inline and readme documentation regarding architectural decisions made throughout the process
+- Include inline documentation and an overview in solution.md regarding architectural decisions made throughout the process.

 ### Your Solution Overview
 Please find the `SOLUTION.md` in the root directory to add your solution details.